szeyu/Setel-Hack24/README.md

 ├── LICENSE                 # License information
 ├── README.md               # Project documentation
-├── add_product.py          # Streamlit app for adding new products to the database ├── dbms_product.py         # Database management system (DBMS) logic for product handling ├── embedding.py            # Functions to generate embeddings for images and text ├── product_recognision.py  # Streamlit app for searching and recognizing products ├── products.db             # SQLite database for storing product information and embeddings ├── requirements.txt        # Python dependencies required for this project └── vector_search.py        # Functions for vector-based search and similarity calculation
+├── add_product.py          # Streamlit app for adding new products to the database ├── dbms_product.py         # Streamlit app for Database management system (DBMS) logic for product handling ├── embedding.py            # Functions to generate embeddings for images and text ├── product_recognision.py  # Functions for searching and recognizing products ├── products.db             # SQLite database for storing product information and embeddings ├── requirements.txt        # Python dependencies required for this project └── vector_search.py        # Functions for vector-based search and similarity calculation